-If you’ve been charged with a violation, misdemeanor, or felony in Onondaga County, you need an advocate who will work hard to minimize the consequences and interruption to your life.
+If you’ve been charged with a violation, misdemeanor, or felony in Onondaga County, you need a criminal defense attorney who will work hard to minimize the consequences and interruption to your life.
 The office of Carden Dotzler Hammond, PLLC provides personal attention on every case, and we may find an easy way to minimize the consequences that you’re facing.
 We work hard to defend our clients’ livelihood, reputation, and most importantly—freedom.

 We can walk you through the issues that may arise when you’ve been charged for violating a city, state, or federal law.
 Our attorneys can explain the possible penalties that are associated with your arrest.
 While we’re handling your case, we’ll work to prepare a strong defense on your behalf.
 We can negotiate with the prosecution, and we may reach a deal in which some of your charges are reduced or even dismissed.
 To keep you in the loop as your proceedings move through the system, we’re flexible with our scheduling and available seven days a week.